KaffeeMaschina/basic_CRUD/README.md

 This is my basic CRUD REST API written with Golang.
 As database is used PostgreSQL.

 To start the application you need:
-- to create .env file in the root of the project.
+- create .env file in the root of the project.
 example:
 ```
 BIND_ADDR=:8080